7 11 In Decimal Form

 • Engineering: Precision measurements and calculations in engineering rely heavily on decimal representations.

-• Science: Many scientific measurements and calculations utilize decimal numbers.
+• Science: Many scientific measurements and calculations work with decimal numbers.

 • Everyday life: Dividing items equally, calculating proportions for recipes, or understanding discounts all involve working with fractions and decimals.